-process was conducted across regions, regular meetings were held to evaluate and develop new opportunities, and PepsiCo implemented circular economy aspects with some suppliers such as selling scrap and unusable boxes to close the loop.
-As all suppliers must engage with PepsiCo during contract negotiations, we consider our engagement to be 100%.
-Palm oil Yes, working with direct suppliers Supply chain mapping Capacity building Supplier questionnaires on environmental and social indicators Developing or distributing supply chain mapping tool Supplier audits Offering on-site training and technical assistance Disseminating technical materials 100% i.
+Supply chain mapping Capacity building

+Supplier questionnaires on environmental and social indicators Developing or distributing supply chain mapping tool Supplier audits Offering on-site training and technical assistance Disseminating technical materials i.
 Strategy: PepsiCo updated our Global Palm Oil Policy in April 2021, reflecting our NDPE targets.
 We encouraged direct suppliers to be RSPO members; since 2017, 100% of direct suppliers have been RSPO members.
 Supplier Scorecards track and encourage our progress towards sustainable palm, and in 2021, we integrated the IRF into our supplier scorecard process.
 Reporting and performance against the IRF will make up half of the total supplier score, encouraging ongoing improvement against the IRF and helping to support suppliers in delivering our shared NDPE targets.
-Our palm traceability protocol supports development of better information systems to help achieve our goals, identify opportunities for improvement, and prioritize capacity building. ii.
+Our palm traceability protocol supports development of better information systems to help achieve our goals, identify opportunities for improvement, and prioritize capacity building.

+ii.
 Examples and number of direct suppliers: PepsiCo works with suppliers to drive compliance with our Policy and support their sustainability efforts.
-Based on our Supplier Scorecard methodology

-implemented among the 56

-suppliers that we sourced from

-in 2021, we have seen marked

-improvements and an average

-supplier performance score

-improvement of approximately

-3.5% since 2020.
-In 2021,

-informed by scorecard results,

-we continued to support

-capability building to improve

-practices via 1:1 sessions with

-subject matter experts and live

-webinars, focusing on scorecard

-outages and NDPE IRF.
-All of

-our suppliers (56 in total)

-participated in these

-engagements, which were

-delivered in multiple formats.

-Higher performing suppliers (in

-the top 25%) were approached

-to partner on industry leading

-practices, such as traceability to

-mill verification and

-development of the NDPE IRF.

-Our palm traceability protocol

-requires direct suppliers to

-provide a full mill list supplying

-them on a quarterly basis,

-including geo coordinates,

-parent company of the mills and

-certification/verification status,

-and undergo an independent

-third-party review of the

-reported data.
-We also: 1)

-attained approximately 97%

-traceability to mill by the end of

-2021, 2) implemented our Palm

-Traceability to Mill Verification

-Protocol, with 100% of our

-direct suppliers' self-reported

-mill data independently verified,

-and 3) increased the volume of

-,

-suppliers reporting traceability

-to plantation based on our

-Traceability to Plantation

-Protocol, with 36 direct
+Based on our Supplier Scorecard methodology implemented among the 56 suppliers that we sourced from in 2022, we have seen marked improvements and an average supplier performance score improvement of approximately 3% since 2021.
+Informed by scorecard results, we continued to support capability building to improve practices via 1:1 sessions with subject matter experts and live webinars, focusing on scorecard outages and NDPE IRF.
+Our palm traceability protocol requires direct suppliers to provide a full mill list supplying them on a quarterly basis, including geo coordinates, parent company of the mills and certification/verification status, and undergo an independent third-party review of the reported data.
+We also attained approximately 98% traceability to mill by the end of 2022, 2) implemented our Palm Traceability to Mill Verification Protocol, with 100% of our direct suppliers' self-reported mill data independently verified.